sobanieca/jsonr/README.md

 to perform requests.
 If you work frequently with such unsafe servers you can consider introducing `jsonr-unsafe` sitting next to your main `jsonr` instance:

-`deno install -n jsonr-unsafe -g -f -r --unsafely-ignore-certificate-errors --allow-net --allow-read --allow-write jsr:@sobanieca/jsonr`
+`deno install -n jsonr-unsafe -g -f -r --unsafely-ignore-certificate-errors --allow-net --allow-read --allow-write --allow-env=HOME,USERPROFILE jsr:@sobanieca/jsonr`

 - If you want to disable colors (at least for main log messages), you can use: